 Dealing with social media algorithms

 While the mathematical aspects of a social media algorithm might be complex, the basic function isn’t.
-For social media naturals, this understanding comes naturally.
-Algorithms do their best to figure out what their users wants by trying to predict their behaviours.
+Algorithms simply do their best to figure out what users want by trying to predict their behaviours.
 While the actual algorithmic formula is complex, the basic social signals are easy to understand for anyone — it’s all about engagement (what your potential audience does on the platform) and authority (your track record on the platform).

 Imagine pulling all your social media followers into a spreadsheet with three columns; one for engagement, one for authority, and one for the total.
 In each column for each follower, you then calculate a rank number between 1 (low) to 10 (high).
 The top 10% most engaged followers would be given a score of 10, the second most engaged 10% would get a score of 9, and so on.
 And then you would do the same for each 10% of your followers in terms of authority.
 Each follower would then get a total score between 2 and 20.
 In this new ranking of your followers, the top 10% will be freakishly valuable to your reach.
 The bottom 10%… well, not so much.
 Instead, they might well be dragging you down with them.

 When deciding what content to show to its users, the algorithm will compare your percentiles with percentiles from other competing content publishers.
 If you have 100,000 followers with 90% “ghost followers”, your percentiles will not win very often.

-Posting great content (meaning: content that performs better than the algorithm’s initial prediction) will micro-adjust in your favour, but only ever so slightly.
+Posting great content (meaning: content that performs better than “your” algorithm’s initial prediction) will micro-adjust in your favour, but only ever so slightly.
 Such micro-adjustments can almost never make up for having 90% ghosts, for instance.

 What does this mean?